19 June, 2019

 Automated tools come with a set of pre-defined rules, and hence, they fail to consider the vulnerabilities in the context of an organization and its business logic.
 Two organizations belonging to two different business domains will not have the same type of risks.
-Therefore, manual testing triumphs automated testing when it comes to testing in the context of an organization.
+Therefore, manual testing triumphs over automated testing when it comes to testing in the context of an organization.

 2. Knowledge Base Updates

 When there is either a new vulnerability or an exploit is released, you will be required to wait until they are updated in a tool’s knowledge base in the next update.
 On the other hand, a skilled tester can quickly learn about the new vulnerability or exploit in a day or two and implement it at the earliest, instead of waiting for the tool developers to update their database.

 For automated tools, the rate of false positive alerts being generated is on the higher side.
 These alerts are then required to be verified using manual testing activities.

 So, which one is better: Automated v.
 Manual?